 Winter Watch Takeaway

-It’s a sordid and sobering commentary that Trump has lined up a fixer like Barr as AG.
-He has wittingly totally surrounded himself with Bush-Clinton “swamp creatures.”
-We see Barr’s ultimate role as a key “et tu, Brute” operative to take Trump down and install their teflon stooge, Mike Pence right in the midst of great chaos and instability.
-This would open the way for Jeb Bush or a hand picked Bush syndicate minion to run in 2020.
+It’s a sordid and sobering commentary that Trump lined up a fixer like Barr as AG.
+Trump as President wittingly and totally surrounded himself with Bush-Clinton “swamp creatures.”
+We saw Barr’s ultimate role as a key “et tu, Brute” operative to take Trump down.
+Indeed all through 2020 while discordianism and election fraud emerged, Barr was largely MIA.
+We suggest that this was all by design.